Word from the Mayor

 Subscribe (at the bottom of our home page).

 Vaudreuil-Dorion’s citizen portal aims to provide its citizens with services focused on mobility and innovation, all from a single secure gateway.
-By signing up, you can currently receive notifications by email, text message or mobile notification on selected topics.
+By signing up, you can currently create your digital citizen card, receive notifications by email, text message or mobile notification on selected topics and submit some requests.
 The bciti + mobile app can be downloaded from the App Store or from Google Play.

 Create your account.